AnuarTB/doesitwork/README.md

 # doesitwork
-Does it work - website for looking working hours of certain facilities
+Does it work? - the website for knowing working hours of certain facilities in KAIST.